herbowicz/burger-builder/README.md

-Burger Builder React App with help of Maximilian Schwarzmüller's React 16 course on Udemy
+## Burger Builder React App
+#### Created with the help of Maximilian Schwarzmüller's React 16 course on Udemy

 https://bosilovatzburgerbuilder.herokuapp.com/